 A popular venue for social matches was Ellalong, near Cessnock.
 There are a number of detailed reports in the Mercury of such matches played there.
 The visiting team from Maitland would usually travel on the Friday evening in Watson”s “four-in-hand” horse-drawn ‘buses and stay overnight at the local hotel.
 The match would be played the next day and then the visitors would be “royally entertained” at a dinner, followed by dancing and singing.
 Still in high spirits, but “a little the worse for wear”, they would then return “in the small hours of the morning” to their home town.
 A return match would usually be arranged so that the visiting team could pay back the hospitality.

 One has to admire the enthusiasm and stamina of these early cricketers.
 They were prepared to travel considerable distances under difficult conditions for their game of cricket.
-The "roads" that they followed on foot, on horseback and in a variety of horse-drawn vehicles, were often little more than bush tracks.
+The “roads” that they followed on foot, on horseback and in a variety of horse-drawn vehicles, were often little more than bush tracks.
 The grounds that they played on were frequently rough paddocks with long grass, that they would have to share with wandering cattle and where fieldsmen had to dodge cow pats when chasing the ball.
-Wickets that were under-prepared or not prepared at all must have been real "horror-stretches" for batsmen - no wonder that scores were generally low and that any batsman who got to double figures was rated a hero.
-In the rural areas, where farmers made up most of the teams, it was often a case of travelling home in the dark after the match to find the cows waiting to be milked.
-Yet these difficulties and hardships did not deter the early cricketers - they were of little concern when measured against the fellowship of the match and the love of the game.
+Wickets that were under-prepared or not prepared at all must have been real “horror-stretches” for batsmen – no wonder that scores were generally low and that any batsman who got to double figures was rated a hero.
+In the rural areas, where farmers made up most of tile teams, it was often a case of travelling home in the dark after the match to find the cows waiting to be milked.
+Yet these difficulties and hardships did not deter the early cricketers – they were of little concern when measured against the fellowship of the match and the love of the game.